Wheest/wheest.github.io/_posts/2025-10-05-python_science.md

 ---
 layout: post
-title:  "Simple Workflow for Scientific Python Projects"
+title: "Simple Workflow Tweaks for Scientific Python Projects"
 date: 2025-10-05 16:20:08 +0200
 categories: python
 tags: python science reproducibility testing github-actions pre-commit
 excerpt_separator: <!--more-->
 ---

 I've recently been chatting with a couple of mates who are doing scientific research using Python.
-I've found that found in my own experience of writing and reviewing research code using Python, Jupyter notebooks are invaluable tools, however can be difficult to reuse, reproduce, or collaborate with.
+Answering specific code questions is a lot of fun, as I try and figure out enough of their domain to see how if/how I can help.

-In this post, I’ll share a lightweight workflow for scientific Python projects.
+However, there are some general workflow improvements which I In this post, I’ll share a lightweight workflow for scientific Python projects.

 <!--more-->

 Research code is often different from production software.
 It doesn't need to be as robust or maintainable, because we have different needs, goals, and priorities.
 However, a few simple practices can make it far more reproducible and maintainable.

+I've found that found in my own experience of writing and reviewing research code using Python, Jupyter notebooks are invaluable tools, however can be difficult to reuse, reproduce, or collaborate with.

 Here, we're going to see what steps we can do to improve **reproducibility, collaboration, and confidence in your results** - without overcomplicating your code.